Job Placement From NMC

 NMC students have high placement rates in the aviation industry following completion of our program.
 Following graduation, students can expect to have around 225 hours of logged flight time.
 Newly graduated pilots can then apply for entry level positions in the industry, typically as flight instructors or first officers in a small charter or freight company.
 Many employers have flight hour hiring minimums, commonly in the range of 500 to 1000 hours total time.
 Some employers require or desire a bachelor’s degree.

-At NMC, we offer opportunities to our top graduates to stay on as flight instructors in our program.
-This enables these top performers to earn a wage as they continue to build flight time and experience.
+At NMC, we offer opportunities for many of our graduates to stay on as flight instructors in our program.
+This enables an opportunity for graduates to compete to earn a wage as they continue to build flight time and experience.
 Many of our students continue taking classes in pursuit of a bachelor’s degree through the transfer programs at our University Center here in Traverse City.
-By the time they complete their 4-year degree, many of our instructors will have attained 1000 to 1200 flight hours of experience, enough to compete for a wide variety of jobs in the aviation field.
+By the time they complete their 4-year degree, many of our instructors will have attained 1000 to 1200 flight hours of experience, enough to enter the professional pilot ranks.

 - “I think this [pilot shortage] is going to be much larger and much longer than any we've had before.
 And the reason it’s going to be so much worse this time is we have a combination of things happening at the same time.” – Kit Darby, Aviation Consultant, quoted in “Pilot shortage looms for airlines,” January 7, 2013, USA Today, by Charisse Jones.